nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: How to implement override prompt**

-Alternative 1: Create a separate constructor in CommandResult
+Alternative 1: Create a separate constructor in CommandResult to handle overriding
 - Pros:
   * Quick solution to the problem
   * This "freezes" functionality of the program to force user to acknowledge or cancel the execution of the command